DaveRoppo/Cyber-Security/Labs/Kali Linux Ethical Hacking Homelab/README.md

 A virtual machine is a virtual environment created using physical hardware that operates like a physical machine with its own CPU, memory, networking, and storage.
 A software referred to as a hypervisor reserves portions of the physical machine's hardware for use by the virtual machine.

+## 1) Download Oracle VM VirtualBox

+- Navigate to virtualbox.org
+- Click "Download VirtualBox 6.1"
+- Select the appropriate VirtualBox package for your operating system

+## 2) Download Kali Linux

+- Navigate to kali.org
+- Click "Download"
+- Select "Bare Metal"
+- Select the appropriate iso image installer (64 bit or 32 bit) for your machine